nilvng/movie-night/README.md

 ## Features

 1. View list of movies, and details
-2. Save to watch list
+2. Fetching cover photo
-3. Write review
+3. Write comment
+4. Watch trailers (YouTube embeded view)
+5. ~~Save to watch list~~
-4. Subscribe to the movie to receive latest updates
+6. ~~Subscribe to the movie to receive latest updates~~
-5. Search for movies
-6. Watch trailers (YouTube embeded view)
-7. Share to other apps
+7. ~~Search for movies~~
-8. Connect to friends
+8. ~~Share to other apps~~
+9. ~~Connect to friends~~
-9. See number of friends watched the movie
+10. ~~See number of friends watched the movie~~

+Updated on 21/10/2023: descoped a few features so that the project could focus on one core feature which is to create notes of movie as quick as possible, and with the best user experience.

 ## Nuts and bolts